eskaljo1/ARsah/README.md

 # ARsah
 Augmented Reality chess application made with Unity 2019.2.16f1.
-AR feature is impplemented using Vuforia's image recognition.
+AR feature is implemented using Vuforia's image recognition.
-Has multiplayer feature is implemented using Photon.
+Has multiplayer feature which is implemented using Photon Engine 2.